Venue: Facilitated by MS Teams Virtual Meeting Platform

 Apologies for absence

-Apologies for absence were received from Councillors Karen Richardson and Cliff Waterman.
+Apologies for absence were received from Councillor Janne Jarvis and from Sylvia Bayford (staff representative).

 Declarations of interest

-Members are reminded of their responsibility to declare any pecuniary or local non pecuniary interest which they have in any item of business on the agenda, no later than when that item is reached and, when appropriate, to leave the meeting prior to discussion and voting on the item.
+Members are reminded of their responsibility to declare any disclosable pecuniary interest or other registerable interest which they have in any item of business on the agenda, no later than when that item is reached and to leave the meeting prior to discussion and voting on the item.

 Members’ declarations of interest are recorded under the item to which the declaration relates.